lm-zoo commands¶

 There is guaranteed to be a one-to-one mapping, however, between the rows

-of this file and the tokens produced by lm-zoo tokenize
+of this file and the tokens produced by lm-zoo tokenize.

 lm-zoo get-surprisals [OPTIONS] MODEL FILE